svn2github/cytoscape/csplugins/trunk/isb/iavila/bioNetBuilder/dbScripts/README.txt

 HPRD: Must download HPRD PSIMI file to "hprd" directory located in the same directory as this document.
 The file (psimi_single_final.xml) can be downloaded for free for academic registered users from HPRD's site: hprd.org

+BioGRID: The download can be obtained from BioGRIDs website (http://www.thebiogrid.org/, free registration for academic users), and must be in PSI format.
+Get the "ALL" dataset.

 This directory also contains Perl scripts for each individual database: update_prolinks.pl update_bind.pl